 - Prefolds with Covers

 - Very similar to a flat, but it is usually a multi-layered material instead of just one.
 It is also usually sized, not one-size.
+Does not require as much folding as a flat.

 - Similar to the other systems that use covers, but you put an insert inside the cover instead of wrapping a cloth around a baby and securing.